SergiyKonrad/react-ts-material-product-manager/README.md

 # React TS Material Product Manager

-A dynamic product management system built with React, TypeScript, and Material UI.
+A dynamic product management system built with React, TypeScript, Material UI, and Tailwind CSS.
 This project demonstrates CRUD functionality, API integration using Axios, and a responsive user interface with features like product addition, deletion, and editing.

 Explore the full project at [React TS Material Product Manager](https://react-ts-material-product-manager.vercel.app/).